Sikhism in India: Population

 India's Sikh population stands at 20.8 million, which is only 1.72% of the country's total population.
 Out of approximately 25–30 million Sikhs in the world, the majority of them, 20.8–22 million, live in India that is about (83.2%–84.1%) of the world's Sikh population.
 Sikhs have a fertility rate of 1.6 in India, which is the lowest in the nation as per as according to year 2019–21 estimation.

 Out of the total Sikhs in India, 77% are concentrated in state of Punjab.
 Sikhism is the dominant religion in Punjab, India, where it is followed by 16 million constituting 57.7% of the population, the only Indian state where Sikhism is the majority faith.
 By 2050, according to Pew research center based on growth rate of current Sikh population between (2001–2011), India will have 30,012,386 Sikhs by half-century which will be more than that of any country including the west.

-Concerns

-On May 09, 2024, The Damdami Taksal, a Khalsa Sikh cultural and educational organisation, has urged Sikh and Punjabi families to have at least five children to strengthen their religious, social, political, and cultural presence in India as well as in their stronghold Punjab.
-The organisation's current head, Baba Harnam Singh Khalsa, stated that larger families would help build stronger familial bonds and contribute to societal development.
-Concerns over declining fertility rates among Sikhs and Punjabis have been raised in recent years.
-According to census data and demographic studies, the Sikh population in India has not seen significant growth compared to other communities.
-The Total Fertility Rate (TFR) among Sikhs has been below replacement level in several regions, which has led to concerns about demographic shifts over time.
-In response, Damdami Taksal has also announced support for families facing economic difficulties in raising multiple children.
-Meanwhile, data from a study published by the Economic Advisory Council to the Prime Minister (EAC-PM) indicates that from 1950 to 2015, the Hindu population in India declined from 84.68% to 78.06%, while the Muslim population increased from 9.84% to 14.09%.
-The Sikh population, which stood at 1.24% in 1950, saw a modest increase to 1.85% in 2015.
-These demographic trends have led to discussions within Sikh and Punjabi communities about the need for maintaining their population growth.
-The appeal for larger families aligns with broader concerns about declining birth rates and demographic changes in Punjab, where migration and economic challenges have also played a role in shaping population trends.

 National and ethnic origins

-Although Punjabi Sikhs form the majority of the Sikh population, the Sikh community is varied and includes people who speak the Pashto language, the Brahui language, the Telugu language, Marathi language, Assamese language,Tamil language,Hindi language, Sindhi language, Bengali language and many more.
+Although Punjabi Sikhs form the majority of the Sikh population, the Sikh community is varied and includes people who speak the Pashto language, the Brahui language, the Telugu language, Marathi language, Assamese language, Tamil language, Hindi language, Sindhi language, Bengali language and many more.
 The many communities following Sikhism is detailed below.